OneRoster

 Ed-Fi

-Ed-Fi is a non-profit organization that promotes the use of its Ed-Fi data standard and the Ed-Fi API.
-Edtech vendors that work with districts that have adopted the Ed-Fi technology suite can use the Ed-Fi API to roster data into their applications.
+Ed-Fi is a non-profit organization that promotes the use of it's Ed-Fi data standard and the Ed-Fi API.
+Edtech vendors that work with districts who have adopted the Ed-Fi technology suite can use the Ed-Fi API to roster data into their applications.

 It is important to note that Ed-Fi itself is not a product or rostering tool.
 It is a standard that other products can adhere to.
 There are a number of products on the market that implement the Ed-Fi specification, including Powerschool and Certica.